 Train & Mass Transit Accident Lawyers

 Jim McEldrew represents injured victims and their families in train derailments, railroad crossing accidents, and other transportation accidents.
 Our team of lawyers can assist with wrongful death and personal injury lawsuits for railroad workers and passengers on trains.
 Jim McEldrew is a Past President of the Rail Labor Attorneys and Past President of the Philadelphia Trial Lawyers Association.
-He has helped hundreds seek compensation for injuries involving Amtrak, Septa, and other railroads in the United States.
+He has helped hundreds seek compensation for train accidents in Philadelphia, injuries involving Amtrak, Septa, and other railroads in the United States.

 Jim was interviewed by Fox News after both the Philadelphia Amtrak and NJ Transit train crashes because of his expertise in railroad litigation.

 Train derailments and other railroad injuries involving multiple passengers and railroad workers involve complex issues of federal preemption, tort law, and medical damages.
 We’re uniquely positioned because of our railroad and medical injury practice to assist clients with these cases.
-If you or a loved one have been injured in a train or mass transit accident, contact our team of lawyers at McEldrew Young Purtell Merritt today by filling out our form or calling 1-800-590-5151.
+If you or a loved one have been injured in a train or mass transit accident, contact our team of Train Accident Attorneys at McEldrew Young Purtell Merritt today by filling out our form or calling 1-800-590-5151.

 “SEPTA can be liable for injuries caused by its buses, trains, trolleys and the subway.
 Our Philadelphia personal injury attorneys litigate cases against mass transit providers in the area, including SEPTA.”